Ravenholm: Cancelled projects

 Between 2005 and 2007, a Half-Life prequel was in development by Junction Point Studios, with a team led by Warren Spector.
 The game's plot was intended to explain the backstory behind both Ravenholm and Grigori, showing how it was attacked by the Combine and Grigori's actions prior to the player meeting him in Half-Life 2.
 It would have included a "magnet gun" which could attract metal objects from remote locations using metallic ball-shaped projectiles.
 In mid-2007, the project was cancelled and the studio went on to develop the platformer video game Epic Mickey instead, releasing it in 2010.

 The concept was later given to Arkane Studios, who changed it into a spinoff Half-Life game titled Ravenholm set entirely in the town, but was cancelled by Valve after "9 or 10" levels had already been completed.
-Intended as a linear game, it would feature Adrian Shepard, the protagonist of Half-Life: Opposing Force, as he made his way through the town with the help of Grigori.
-Grigori, who was revealed to have survived his last stand in Half-Life 2, would have gradually mutated into an inhuman being as the result of a serum created from headcrab blood that he believed would protect him from harm.
+It was intended to feature Adrian Shephard, the protagonist of Half-Life: Opposing Force, as he made his way through the town with the help of Grigori.
+Grigori, revealed to have survived his last stand in Half-Life 2, would have gradually mutated into an inhuman being as the result of a serum created from headcrab blood that he believed would protect him from harm.

 The game would also have introduced several new weapons, such as a nail gun, which could power up doors by acting as an electrical conductor, a plasma weapon and a weaponized leaf blower that could be used to double jump.
 Laidlaw stated that reasons behind the cancellation included the fact that headcrabs and zombies "were pretty much played out at the time", and that the fact that it had to take place chronologically prior to Half-Life 2: Episode Two was too creatively constraining.
 Footage of the project was shown in a 2020 documentary by media company Noclip titled The Untold History of Arkane.